 Mapped: Urgent cold weather alerts as temperatures plunge in -7C freeze

-The UK Health Security Agency warned of increased chances of heart attacks, strokes and chest infections across the UK
+The UKHSA warned of increased chances of heart attacks, strokes and chest infections across the UK

-The UK’s top health body has issued urgent cold weather alerts across large swathes of Britain as temperatures plunged to as low as -7C across the country.
+The UK’s top health body issued urgent cold weather alerts across large swathes of Britain as temperatures plunged to as low as -10C across the country.

 The UK Health Security Agency (UKHSA) issued an amber cold health alert for the North West, West Midlands, East Midlands and South West of England until 12pm on Friday 12 January.

-It comes as the Met Office warned of icy conditions and forecast 1-3cm of snow in some areas as wintry showers swept across the country overnight.
+It comes as parts of England and Wales were seen blanketed with snow as wintry showers swept across the regions throughout Monday.

-Residents in the South East, northern England and parts of Scotland could also see snow on Monday, according to Google’s snow radar.

 A yellow cold health alert remained in place for the North East, Yorkshire, the East and South East of England and London, the UKHSA said.